 Anorexia nervosa; binge eating; body image; eating behavior; eating disorders; emotion regulation; impulsivity; obesity; reward sensitivity

-Zipfel S, Wild B, Groß G, Friederich HC, Teufel M, Schellberg D, Giel KE, et al. Focal psychodynamic therapy, cognitive behaviour therapy, and optimised treatment as usual in outpatients with anorexia nervosa (ANTOP study): randomised controlled trial.
+Zipfel S, Wild B, Groß G, Friederich HC, Teufel M, Schellberg D, Giel KE, et al. on behalf of the ANTOP study group.
+Focal psychodynamic therapy, cognitive behaviour therapy, and optimised treatment as usual in outpatients with anorexia nervosa (ANTOP study): randomised controlled trial.
 The Lancet, 2014; 383: 127-137.

 Giel KE, Friederich HC, Teufel M, Hautzinger M, Enck P, Zipfel S. Attentional processing of food pictures in individuals with anorexia nervosa – an eye-tracking study.
 Biological Psychiatry, 2011; 69: 661-667.